 From one hiker to another

 I've spent months at a time on hiking trails, and I put my trust in Darn Tough Hiker Boot Socks.
 The merino wool in Darn Tough socks prevents moisture from building up in boots by wicking sweat away from the skin.
 No matter how far you travel on the trail, your feet stay fresh and dry.
 There's ample padding on the heels, balls of the feet, and toes that guard against blisters and joint pain.
-Like all Darn Tough socks, these come with an unconditional lifetime guarantee.
-You can't beat that!

 When temperatures dip below zero or swing up into the 80s, I pack Danish Endurance Merino Wool Socks.
 Thin wool fibers and ventilation lanes do a great job of keeping feet dry and irritation-free, and thickly padded soles guard against the fatigue, joint pain, and hot spots.
 Even when I've been on my feet for hours in scorching temperatures, Danish Endurance leaves my feet feeling and smelling fresh.

 We may earn a commission for purchases using our links.
 Learn more.